apocalyptech/snakebirdsolver/README.md

 by roughly 1GB for every minute of processing.
 Solve times for *most* levels will end up being under a minute, though, so in general it's not too bad.
 Multi-snakebird levels, or levels with multiple pushable objects, tend to be the worst.
+To date I've only solved one of the three-snakebird levels on my system.

 A few levels benefit from specifying a maximum move count when using the depth-first search algorithm, even though Snakebird itself doesn't